The Pool at the Mariposa Center for Girls is Open!

 To date we have placed 10 girls in part time jobs at kite schools, coffee shops, hotels, schools, and at The Mariposa DR Foundation!
 In addition to specific vocational training, our girls have developed skills in areas such as work ethic, self-confidence and professionalism.

 Unleash the Leader in a Girl contains community, educational and professional components to address the challenges young girls face, and improve their social and economic conditions.
 For boys, adolescence means independence, for girls it often means isolation as they have more household responsibilities than boys, making it harder for them to find gainful employment outside of the home.
 Providing girls with the tools they need to become economically empowered women is absolutely critical.

-We cannot thank you enough for your ongoing support and we look forward to an exciting 2013.
+We thank you for your continued support of this project and look forward to updating you with more success stories soon!